rashidmajeed/API-Testing-RestAssured/README.md

 # Go to maven repository and install dependencies for Restassured, testNG, schema validator etc...

-# For this presentation a API project with nodejs is used.
+# For this presentation an API project with nodejs is used.
 Go th Repo and download it.
-This application is specially designed with status codes so that can be useful for API automation learning.
+# This application is specially designed with status codes so that it can be helpful.
-Install dependencies with npm install and then run with npm start.
+# Install dependencies with npm install and then run with npm start.

 # Once API project is running then very first step to check API's using Postman or insomnia or using any tool.